CtrlK

 Suggestions

-Trim the 'Writing Style Rules' and 'Copywriting Principles' sections significantly—Claude already knows these writing fundamentals.
-Keep only the domain-specific guidance like 'remove exclamation points' and the quality checklist.
+Trim or remove the 'Writing Style Rules' and 'Copywriting Principles' sections — Claude already knows these fundamentals.
+Keep only project-specific style constraints or reduce to a brief checklist.

 DimensionReasoningScore